Sacklers Withdrew Nearly $11 Billion From Purdue As Opioid Crisis Mounted

 "Our students, faculty, staff, alumni, and others have shared with us the negative impact the Sackler name has on them each day, noting the human toll of the opioid epidemic in which members of the Sackler family and their company, Purdue Pharma, are associated," Tufts President Anthony Monaco and Board Chairman Peter Dolan explained in a statement on Dec.
 5.

-"It is clear," they added, "that the Sackler name, with its link to the current health crisis, runs counter to the school's mission."
+"It is clear that the Sackler name, with its link to the current health crisis, runs counter to the school's mission."